The TASEP speed process: Joint distribution---ASEP

 \subsection{Swap probabilities}

 The key to our analysis of swap probabilities in the ASEP is to double count swaps happening until time $t$.
-Let $R(t)$ be the expected number of particles $j>0$ that are swapped with 0 at time $t$, i.e.
+Let $R(t)$ be the expected number of particles $j>0$ that are swapped with 0 at time $t$, that~is,\looseness=-1 \looseness=0

 Recall the time $t$ speed process $U(t)$ is defined by $U_i(t) = \frac{X_{i}(t)-i}{t}$.
 Define the empiric time $t$ measure $\nu_t$ by